naivomah3/deep-whats-cooking-dataset/README.md

 ## TO-DO

-Extend the technique and do my first submission on Kaggle....
+Extend the pipeline given by the author and do my first submission on Kaggle.